(Der Student von Prague)

 Conrad Veidt (Balduin), Werner Krauss (Scapinelli), Agnes Esterhazy (Countess Margit Schwartzenberg), Elizza La Porta (Liduschka), Ferdinand Von Alten (Count Waldis), Fritz Alberti (Count Schwartzenberg)

-After bemoaning his poverty, Balduin, a university student in Prague, receives a visit from the mysterious Scapinelli who asks Balduin what his wish would be.
+Balduin, a university student in Prague, bemoans his poverty.
+He then receives a visit from the mysterious Scapinelli who asks Balduin what his wish would be.
 Balduin says that he wishes a wealthy woman would fall for him.
 And so Scapinelli conjures on a hillside and causes the horse that Countess Margit Schwartzenberg is riding in the middle of a fox hunt to throw her near where Balduin stands.
 Balduin is captivated by the countess.
 Scapinelli later appears to Balduin with a contract that offers 300,000 florins in return for one thing in his room.
-Balduin eagerly signs – only for the thing that Scapinelli’s chooses to be his reflection in the mirror.
+Balduin eagerly signs – only for the thing that Scapinelli’s chooses to be Balduin’s reflection in the mirror.
 Now wealthy, Balduin pursues his interest in Countess Margit.
 A letter from him falls into the hands of Margit’s fiance Count Waldis and Balduin issues a challenge to a duel.
 However, the reflection steps in and callously kills Waldis.
 The doppelganger now causes mischief and ribaldry in Balduin’s name, ruining his reputation and having him thrown out of the university.

-Amid the classic German Expressionist cycle that came about after the success of The Cabinet of Dr Caligari (1919), The Student of Prague was remade here – indeed, the influence of Dr Caligari makes itself felt in the casting of Werner Krauss, who played the sinister title doctor in that film cast as The Devil figure of Scapinelli here, while Conrad Veidt who played Cesare the Somnambulist is cast as Balduin.
+Following the 1913, there came the classic German Expressionist cycle following the success of The Cabinet of Dr Caligari (1919).
+(See German Expressionism for a more detailed overview).
+In the midst of this, The Student of Prague was remade here – indeed, the influence of The Cabinet of Dr Caligari makes itself felt in the casting of Werner Krauss, who played the sinister title doctor in that film and is cast as The Devil figure of Scapinelli here, while Conrad Veidt who played Cesare the Somnambulist is cast as Balduin.

 The story has been remade as The Student of Prague (1935), a German sound-era production, and The Student of Prague (1990), a Czech-made tv mini-series.